Kraigie/nostrum/guides/intro/intro.md

 end
 ```

-Note that this assumes you set the environment variable `$BOT_TOKEN` to your
+Note that this assumes you set the environment variable `$BOT_TOKEN` to your bot
-bot token.
-Feel free to use another way to configure it, although this is
+token, for example via `export BOT_TOKEN=my-bot-token`.
+This is recommended, but
-the recommended approach.
+feel free to use any other configuration method you like.

 > #### Message intents {: .info}
 >